Teresa Surita

-Maria Teresa Saenz Surita (born 14 August 1956) is a Brazilian politician who is the mayor of Boa Vista, Roraima and a former Federal Deputy from 1990 to 1992 and from 2011 to 2012.
+Maria Teresa Saenz Surita Guimarães (born 14 August 1956) is a Brazilian politician and a member of the Brazilian Democratic Movement.
+She is the mayor of Boa Vista, Roraima, and a former Federal Deputy from 1990 to 1992 and from 2011 to 2012.
 Surita is dedicated to issues of social policy and human rights of children and adolescents.

-Surita holds a bachelor's degree in tourism.
+Early life and education

-She also served as National Secretary of Urban Policies of the Ministry of Cities 2009–2010, in the cabinet of President Luiz Inácio Lula da Silva.
+Surita was born on 14 August 1956 in the Brazilian state of São Manuel, in São Paulo.
+Surita holds a bachelor's degree in tourism from Anhembi Morumbi University.
+She also served as national secretary of urban policies of the Ministry of Cities from 2009 to 2010, in the cabinet of President Luiz Inácio Lula da Silva.

 Federal Deputy

-As a member of the 54ª Legislature of the Chamber of Deputies, Teresa Surita is presently:
+As a member of the 54ª Legislature of the Chamber of Deputies, Teresa Surita was: